Language: EN

 // rest of the code

-Examples of DO-WHILE loop in different languages
+DO-WHILE loop examples in different languages

-For example, in C, C++, C#, and Java a DO-WHILE loop looks like this
+For example, in C, C++, C# and Java a DO-WHILE loop looks like this

 int counter = 0;